 - Student Search is optional.
 Your child can opt in or out at any time.

 - We never share sensitive information, like your child’s social security number or phone number, through Student Search.
-Learn more about the data we do and don't share.

 - We never share test scores through Student Search.

 When a student takes a College Board test, like the SAT or PSAT/NMSQT, or signs in to their College Board account on BigFuture™, they can agree to participate in Student Search Service.
 This allows us to send some basic information about them to over 1,900 colleges and scholarship programs.

 The information we send comes from the student questionnaire we ask students to fill out when they take a College Board test and the college lists they create on BigFuture.

 Here's some of the information we may share about your child: